kylejones200/psis_4700_applied_ai/webslides/lecture3_Working-with-Text.md

 ## Binary Sentiment

-Positive versus negative.
+Positive versus negative
-Simple framing.
+Simple framing
 Useful for many tasks

 > This slide covers an important concept in applied AI.
 Understanding this material will help you evaluate opportunities and challenges when considering AI applications in your field.